scala/docs.scala-lang/sips/minutes/_posts/2016-07-15-sip-minutes.md

 SLIP process in the future.

 * JSON AST: No news from the last discussion in the slip repo.
-It's been integrated into Play and SBT server 1.0.
+It's been integrated into Play and sbt server 1.0.
 The committee considers that it's a prime candidate for the platform.
 * Extensions of Futures and Promises: the committee calls for an implementation.
 This SLIP will be addressed by the next SLIP committee.